 If you have any questions about how to prepare a deed, please contact a title company or an attorney.

 Where can I get a description of my property that shows the dimensions and boundaries?

-If your property is a platted lot, you can get a copy of your subdivision plat from our Platting/Mapping Department in the Assessor’s Office.
-If your property is not platted, you can obtain a copy of your deed of acquisition from the Recorder’s Office.
-If you need assistance determining the exact location of your property boundaries, you will need to have a survey by a licensed land surveyor, see the question below on (How do I get my property surveyed?) for more information.
+If your property is a platted lot, you can get a copy of your subdivision plat from the County Recorder’s Office.
+If your property is not platted, you can obtain a copy of your deed of acquisition from the County Recorder’s Office.
+Our office can assist you in locating the deed.
+If you need assistance determining the exact location of your property boundaries, you will need to have a survey by a licensed land surveyor.

 Where can I get a copy of a subdivision plat or a survey?

 You can get a copy of your subdivision plat (each division) or a survey from the County Recorder's Office, or you can use our online search and purchase a copy.